-This wood substrate, felt covered octagonal backboard can provide better than average wall coverage, protecting your walls and your darts from ongoing damage.
+This wooden felt-covered octagonal backboard can provide superb wall coverage, protecting your walls and your darts from ongoing damage.
 The board itself is also reasonably priced, durable, and includes all the mounting hardware you need to easily and quickly set up your new backboard.
-The addition of this board will give your entire home setup a more professional look, with a simple design that meshes well with your existing décor.
+Getting it will give your entire home darts set up a more professional look, with a simple design that meshes well with your existing décor.

 Viper Dartboard Surround Wall Protector

-This model provides a protective barrier around a dartboard, preventing darts that miss their mark from hitting your walls.
-The board is compatible with both bristle and electronic boards.
-The board itself is made out of high-density foam.
-This type of material will not only help to keep your walls free from holes, but it also protects the tips of your darts.
+This particular model provides a protective barrier around a dartboard, preventing darts that miss their mark from hitting your walls.
+The board is compatible with both bristle and electronic boards and it can house any dartboard size.
+Materials-wise, it is made out of high-density foam.
+This type of material will not only help to keep your walls free from holes but will also protect the tips of your darts.
 On the front of the board, you’ll find a hanging bracket already attached.
 The bracket allows you to quickly mount your dartboard.
-This model provides a total of 28’ x 28’ of wall protection, which is slightly lower than average.

 - Prevents broken dart tips